A Fun Stop

 Some of the holes with multiple pin placements have no way of showing what pin is in play, so more walking down the fairway is needed to tell where to throw.

 The course has 18 tees, but shares only 9 baskets.
 It wasn't an issue when I played it, but I wonder how it would work during peak playing times.
-IN MY OPINION, I would prefer this course being a 9 hole course with 2 sets of tees, instead of its current layout.
+IN MY OPINION, I would prefer this course to be a 9 hole course with 2 sets of tees, instead of its current layout.

 I didn't see any restrooms, but the course isn't too far from civilization.